White and Red Jell-O Hearts come together to make this beautiful Jell-O Valentine Recipe. Easy to make and so pretty.

 - You’ll need to mix the 2 packs cherry jello with 2 cups of boiling water.
 Stir until the Jello is dissolved.
 We are going for a firm jello-jiggler type Jello!
 Pour the red mixture into a greased 9×13 pan and pop in the fridge to set up – you will cut heart shapes out of this.

 - Now, wait a few hours for this to set up and then you can move onto the white jello

 - White Jello:

 - You’ll need to combine 2 packets of the unflavored gelatine with the 1/2 cup of COLD water – mix to distribute

 - Let set up – about 4 minutes

 - Add the 1&1/2 cups of boiling water to the gelatine mixture

 - and stir

-- Let set for a while to cool off – you don’t want it to melt your red jello that you waited 3 hours for! – it will still be warm to touch – Luke-warm
+- Let sit for a while to cool off – you don’t want it to melt the red jello that you waited 3 hours for – it will still be warm to touch – Luke-warm

 - I cut my red jello into hearts (I believe it was a standard 3 in. cookie cutter) – but you could just cut cubes if you don’t have hearts for a stained glass look